DaS™ – Journey Transformation

 Prototypes and Software

-Our designers constantly iterate on the idea through the right kind of automation.
+Our designers constantly iterate on the idea through the automation.
+That immediately informs all teams about changes made.
+Zero time wasted on ineffective communication.

 Change and Response

 Our last value is a response to the change – with a minimal impact on the main branch and deliverables.
+That's why most of our outcomes are driven by the BDD rather than output-based deliverables.

 Principles.